OpenBSD manual page server

 #include <net/if_tun.h>

-The tun driver provides a network interface pseudo-device.
-Packets sent to this interface can be read by a userland process and processed as desired.
-Packets written by the userland process are injected back into the kernel networking subsystem.
+The tun pseudo-device driver provides character special devices for communicating with the kernel network stack via the tun and tap network interfaces.
+Packets sent to these interfaces can be read from the device special file by a userland process and processed as desired.
+Packets written to the device special file by the userland process are injected back into the kernel networking subsystem.

 struct tuninfo *